michaelgrav/michaelgrav/README.md

 ### Hey!
 I'm Michael!

 I am a graduate and undergraduate student in the fast-track program at UT Dallas.
 I'm currently pursuing my Bachelor and Masters of Science in Computer Science, and I love solving complex problems.
 I have experience with Java, Python, AWS, and many other services and software.
-Take a look at some of my pinned projects below too!
+Take a look at some of my pinned projects below!

 ---
 Some quick info about me!